KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 <sub>[**back to top**](#table-of-contents)</sub>

-### Choosing Wisely: SPA vs. HTMX for Your Next Web Project by Chris May
+### Choosing Wisely: SPA vs. HTMX for Your Next Web Project

-Last year, in his talk HTML-ivating your Django web app’s experience with HTMX, AlpineJS, and streaming HTML, Chris introduced the idea that you can have a SPA-like exerience in Django without using SPA tools.
+Last year, in his talk HTML-ivating your Django web app’s experience with HTMX, AlpineJS, and streaming HTML, Chris May introduced the idea that you can have a SPA-like exerience in Django without using SPA tools.

 I wrote about it in my [DjangoCon US 2023 Recap](https://katherinemichel.github.io/portfolio/djangocon-us-2023-recap.html#html-ivating-your-django-web-app-s-experience-with-htmx-alpinejs-and-streaming-html).